smart-leds-rs/ws2812-spi-rs/README.md

 It provides three variants:
 - The normal usage

-  Your spi peripheral has to run betwee 2MHz and 3.8MHz & the SPI data is created on-the-fly.
+  Your spi peripheral has to run between 2MHz and 3.8MHz & the SPI data is created on-the-fly.
   This means that your core has to be reasonably fast (48 MHz should suffice).
 - Prerendered